dmccuk/json_parsing_with_ansible/README.md

 ````

 ## Example 1
-In this example, I use debug to pull out the information:
+In this example, I use set the how document to be a fact, then use debug to pull out the information I want:

 ````
 ---